Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Appendix

 \subsection{A. EEG segment preparation}

-We prepared 1000 5s EEG segments to be annotated by an expert on both channel- and segment-level.
+We prepared 1000 5s EEG segments to be annotated by an expert on both the channel- and segment-level.
 We included waveforms that are likely to be slow-free, in addition to waveforms that most likely exhibit slowing.
 The PRI is selected as a slowing measure due to its excellent segregation performance for stroke-related conditions \cite{sheorajpanday2011quantitative}.
 Indeed, it has been reported that the average PRI value across 19 channels yields 100\% specificity for $\text{PRI}<1$, and 100\% sensitivity for $\text{PRI}>3.5$.

 Similarly, we select segments with $\text{PRI}\geq3.5$ to include highly probable slowing segments.
 We also include a small number of segments with PRI in-between $1<\text{PRI}<3.5$ to include segments that should contain more slow-free channels.
-Segments with PRI value $\text{PRI}<1$ are not selected as the majority of the channels are expected to be slow-free.
+Segments with PRI value $\text{PRI}<1$ are not selected as most channels are expected to be slow-free.
 The segment length is 5s to allow the segment to contain up to five periods of slowing waveform in any channel.
-We extracted waveforms from the TUH, NNI, Fortis, and NUH dataset to obtain annotated segments and channels, and select the waveforms for annotation according to the following procedure:
+We extracted waveforms from the TUH, NNI, Fortis, and NUH dataset to obtain annotated segments and channels and select the waveforms for annotation according to the following procedure:

-\begin{enumerate}[leftmargin=*,align=left] \item We apply the EEG preprocessing methods described in Section II and split the EEG into 5s segments and extract the average PRI values across the 19-channels. \item We remove segments that contain noticeable artifacts by visual inspection. \item We randomly select 950 unique segments, with approximately equal numbers from the TUH, NNI, Fortis, and NUH datasets.
-We select a maximum of 20 segments from each EEG, in order to include waveforms from a large variety of EEGs.
-Additionally, we select the segments such that 90\% of the segments have $\text{PRI}>3.5$ (probable slowing segment), and 10\% of the segments have $1<\text{PRI}<3.5$ (ambiguous). \item We create copies of 50 randomly selected waveforms (one copy for each of the 50 waveforms), and randomize the order of all the segments. \end{enumerate}
+\begin{enumerate}[leftmargin=*,align=left] \item We apply the EEG preprocessing methods described in Section II and split the EEG into 5s segments and extract the average PRI values across the 19-channels. \item We remove segments that contain noticeable artifacts or other obvious abnormalities such as seizures by visual inspection. \item We randomly select 950 unique segments, with approximately equal numbers from the TUH, NNI, Fortis, and NUH datasets.
+We select a maximum of 20 segments from each EEG to include waveforms from a large variety of EEGs.
+Additionally, we select the segments such that 90\% of the segments have $\text{PRI}>3.5$ (highly probable slowing segment), and 10\% of the segments have $1<\text{PRI}<3.5$ (highly probable slow-free segment).
+Each of the highly probable slowing and slow free segments are sampled uniformly and randomly among all the extracted segments.
+We used this ratio as not all channels from slowing segments will contain slowing, while the majority, if not all of the channels in slow-free segments will be free of slowing. \item Then, we select 50 random waveforms, with almost equal distribution from each dataset, and create one duplicate for each of them. \item Finally, we combined the 950 unique segments and 50 duplicates and randomize the order of all the segments. \end{enumerate}

 One expert annotated the segments and channels in NeuroBrowser (NB) \cite{jing2016rapid}.
 The expert also pointed out other types of waveforms, including artifacts, ictal activities, spikes, eye blinks, K-complexes, photic stimulations, or NIL (no comments).